awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 When you register a Run Command task with a maintenance window, you specify a service role Amazon Resource Name \(ARN\)\.
 This service role is used by Systems Manager to run tasks registered to the maintenance window\.
 To configure Amazon SNS notifications for a registered Run Command task, you must attach an `iam:PassRole` policy to the maintenance window service role specified\.
 If you do not intend to configure the registered task for Amazon SNS notifications, then this task can be skipped\.

-The `iam:PassRole` policy allows the Maintenance Windows service role to pass the SNS role created in Task 3 to the Amazon SNS service\.
+The `iam:PassRole` policy allows the Maintenance Windows service role to pass the Amazon SNS IAM role created in Task 3 to the Amazon SNS service\.
 The following procedure shows how to attach the` iam:PassRole` policy to the Maintenance Windows service role\.

 **Note**
 You must use a custom service role for your maintenance window to send notifications related to the Run Command tasks registered\.
 For information, see [Should I use a service\-linked role or a custom service role to run maintenance window tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)\.